IDDER29/IDDER29/README.md

 ## 🚀 Current Projects
 My Current projects include:
-- 🧠 **SaaS Study Platform**: A platform to help students study and review lessons more efficiently.
+- 🧠 **SaaS Study Platform**: A platform built with React and Node.js to help students study efficiently by providing interactive quizzes and resources.
 - 💡 **Collaborative Platform**:   Leading a team to build a platform aimed to make everyday life smoother and more productive.

 ---